TheraForge/OTFMagicBox/README.md

 Image("doctor4")
 ```

 Any installed assets can also be used in the YAML customization files.
-For exameple, if we want to use this image on a custom section in the onboarding section of the app:
+For example, if we want to use this image on a custom section in the onboarding section of the app:

 ```yaml
 summary: "This is custom section."